liudger/BSB-LAN-Component-for-Home-Assistant/README.md

 # BSB Lan climate and sensor

+## Breaking this custom component doesn't work with current home assistent version.
+I am working on a better solution.

 This custom component handles the communication to a BSB-Lan Module and create the entities for Home Assistant.

 info for the BSB-LAN Module